tkmharris/tkmharris.github.io/index.md

 ---

 Hello, welcome to my home page.
 I'm Tom, I live in Cambridge, UK, and I commission and edit maths books for CUP.
 I'm a person who tries to be interested in things.
-The things I like to think about most, in increasing order of my own ignorance, are:
+The things I like to think about most, in decreasing order of how much I know about them, are:

-  * pure mathematics
+  * pure mathematics (PhD)
   * logic and formal systems in general
   * fiction
-  * cultural studies
+  * cultural studies (total amatuer)

 Between 2011 and 2015 I did my PhD in algebraic K-theory with [Dr. Bernhard K&ouml;ck](http://www.southampton.ac.uk/maths/about/staff/bk2.page) at the University of Southampton.
 My [thesis](/assets/files/thesis.pdf) was about Grayson's algebraic presentation of the higher algebraic K-groups.